Graduate admission information

 What is the status of my application?

-Once an admission decision is made by the Graduate Admissions Committee, the decision is forwarded to the Graduate College.
-The Graduate College notifies students of the admissions decision.
+Once an admission decision is made by the Graduate Admissions Committee, the decision is forwarded to Graduate Admissions, who notifies students of the admissions decision.
 Students can view admissions decisions on My ASU.

-Neither, the Graduate College nor the School of Computing, Informatics, and Decision Systems Engineering can provide any information to an applicant’s family members.
+Neither, Graduate Admissions nor the School of Computing, Informatics, and Decision Systems Engineering can provide any information to an applicant’s family members.
 This information is confidential and protected by the Family Educational Rights and Privacy Act.

 What are the requirements to be admitted to a Master or Ph.D. program?

 Please refer to the Admission Requirements above.
 Students must submit an official ASU Graduate Admissions application, GRE scores, official transcripts and TOEFL scores (if applicable), statement of purpose, and three letters of recommendation.
 Admission to a CIDSE program is competitive and is based on many factors, including undergraduate or graduate preparation and application materials.

 What are the requirements for letters of recommendation?

 Applicants will indicate three references to provide recommendations during the online application process.
 References will then receive an email to electronically submit their recommendation.
 References could be from current or former professors or employers who know your background and skills.